SynapseProject/synapse.docs/docs/handlers/ad/api.md

 ## Get (HTTP GET) or Delete (HTTP DELETE)

 The format for the URL is identical for a Get and a Delete action.
 The only differences would be :

-* On Delete, no object will be returned (kinda obvious)
+* On Delete, no object will be returned (kinda obvious).
 * The "Statuses > Action" field would reflect either "Get" or "Delete", depending on which was called.

 ---